-- Outline and monitor a prevention program for horses, based on the perception capabilities of horses and the management factors that impact horse perception;
+- Outline and monitor a prevention program for horses based on their perception capabilities and the management factors that impact their perception

-- Critically assess your own management program for mares, foals and stallions in your care as it relates to behaviour of each; and
+- Critically assess your own management program for mares, foals and stallions in your care as it relates to behaviour of each

 - Introduction to Behaviour